MyWebIntelligence/mwi/README.md

         ```
     Your command prompt should now be prefixed with `(venv)`.

-6.  **Configure Data Location:**
+6.  **Create `settings.py` and configure paths/API keys:**
+    ```bash
+    cp settings-example.py settings.py
+    ```
-    Create a data directory anywhere on your system.
-Then, edit the `settings.py` file in the project directory and update `data_location` to the absolute path of this directory.
+    - Create a data directory anywhere on your system and update the `data_location` value in `settings.py` to the absolute path of this directory.
+    - Provide API keys (SerpAPI, SEO Rank, OpenRouter, embeddings…) by editing the file or exporting environment variables such as `MWI_SERPAPI_API_KEY` before running commands.
     ```python
     # settings.py
     data_location = "/path/to/your/local/data"
     # e.g., "C:/Users/YourUser/mywi_data" on Windows
     # or "/Users/youruser/mywi_data" on macOS/Linux
     ```